 - Your temperature will be taken with a Body Infrared Thermometer.

 Our office has added new technology to prevent the spread of infection during your office visit:

-- Air quality control: we have added the latest air filtration and sanitation technology to kill airborne pathogens in the office and minimize the risk of contamination.
+- Air quality control: we have added the Airocide HD-1200, air filtration and sanitation technology developed by NASA and using a patented process to kill airborne pathogens in the office and minimize the risk of contamination.

 - Safer dental hygiene: using Ivory ReLeaf aerosol and backflow reduction technology we have improved the safety of the dental hygiene process.
 This system helps maintain a dry field for conducting the hygiene process with minimal introduction of droplets into the air.